johnwcowan/r7rs-work/GraphicsCanvas.md

 `(turtle-down! `*turtle*`)`

 Put the turtle's pen down, so that it draws a line behind itself.
 Note that this line is not itself a shape.
+It is superimposed on all shapes and text on the canvas.

 `(turtle-up! `*turtle*`)`